-The complexity of procedures performed by flexible endoscopy is increasing, leading to difficulty in managing the tools used for delicate interventional procedures.
-The endoscopist’s right hand must switch frequently between the shaft of the endoscope and tools inserted in the working channel of the endoscope resulting in inefficiencies and time loss.
+Physicians experience several challenges, such as vision loss of the target, poor precision control, and workflow disruption, resulting in frustration and exhaustion of their cognitive resources.
+The complexity of procedures performed by flexible endoscopy is also increasing, leading to difficulty managing the tools used for delicate interventional procedures.
+The endoscopist’s right hand must frequently switch between the shaft of the endoscope and tools inserted in the endoscope’s working channel, resulting in inefficiencies and time loss.

-AIDO is an invention from the IHU-Strasbourg, a Research Institute focused on image guided therapy.
-AIDO is going to simplify difficult endoscopic procedures, add precision and advance the frontiers of interventional endoscopy.
-When using AIDO, the hand does not have to let go of the endoscopic shaft anymore resulting in time savings and efficiencies .
-AIDO is a platform technology that will allow development of additional functions in the future, adapted to market needs.
+AIDO’s drive unit simplifies complex endoscopic procedures, adding precision and advancing the frontiers of interventional endoscopy.
+When using AIDO’s drive unit, the physician’s hand does not have to let go of the endoscopic shaft, resulting in higher efficiency and saving time.
+This creates a platform technology that allows for the future development of additional functions adapted to market needs.

-AIDO optimizes the usability and comfort of interventional procedures with a plug-and-play device.
-It consists of a single use clip-on unit that is configured for all currently available endoscopes.
-This enables automatic insertion and fine control of instruments in the working channel of the endoscope.
-The speed of the insertion and extraction can be controlled with the speed regulator according to procedure and endoscopist’s preferences.
+AIDO’s drive unit design can be integrated with any flexible endoscope and simplifies the control of devices and instruments inserted through its working channel.
+It consists of a single-use clip-on unit configured for all currently available endoscopes.
+This enables automatic insertion and fine control of instruments in the endoscope’s working channel.
+The speed of the insertion and extraction can be controlled with the speed regulator according to the procedure and the endoscopist’s preferences.

 A working 3D printed prototype is available.
-Approximately 70 medical specialists already tested the device in a lab environment and the feedback was highly positive.
+AIDO has conducted extensive usability research with more than 60 key opinion leaders and novice endoscopists.
+All endorsed AIDO’s concept and novel design, confirming that it simplified and decreased the procedure time, provided better control during interventional procedures and improved user experience, ultimately increasing patient safety.
 The next step is looking for high scale production and obtaining a CE mark and FDA approval, so AIDO can be implemented in the clinical setting.